Caraway

 What It Is Used For

-Caraway is traditionally used for various health issues, including:
+Caraway has been traditionally used for various health issues, including:

 - Gingivitis: A mouthwash combining sage oils, peppermint oil, menthol, chamomile tincture, Echinacea, myrrh tincture, clove oil, and caraway seed has shown effectiveness in treating gingivitis.

 - Irritable Bowel Syndrome (IBS): When used with peppermint, fennel, and wormwood, caraway may soothe gastrointestinal issues.
-While there is insufficient clinical evidence for caraway’s efficacy alone, it has been successfully used in conjunction with peppermint oil for IBS.
+While there is insufficient clinical evidence to support caraway’s efficacy alone, it has been successfully used in conjunction with peppermint oil for the treatment of IBS.

 How It Is Used